 The loan term is set for a certain amount of time at a fixed interest rate, much like your first mortgage.
 An equity loan is sometimes called a second mortgage and is subordinate to your first mortgage.

-An equity line is a line of credit that you can draw on as you need it.
+Equity credit lines are lines of credit that you can draw on as you need money.
 The draw period is for a set amount of time, and you’ll have ongoing access to the cash as needed.
 For example, this can come in handy if a home remodeling project goes over budget and you need more money to pay a contractor.

 The payment made on a home equity line is based on the amount of money you transferred.
 HELOCs usually have a variable interest rate, which can make them more expensive than the fixed interest rate of an equity loan.